Sugar Free Cookie Dough (Safe Edible Recipe)

 Instructions

 - Soften the butter at room temperature.
-If desired, melting the butter will make it very easy to work with.
+If desired, you can even melt the butter to make it easier to work with.

 - Blend flour and sweeteners with the butter and mix well to combine.
 You can use an electric mixer if you like.